Food that is bad for dogs.

 Things That Are Proven To Be Bad

-Starting of with one that is probably the most commonly known.
+Starting with one that is probably the most commonly known.

 - Chocolate: A very tasty treat, one of my favorites!
 Chocolate contains theobromine and caffeine.
-Those are the two chemicals that dogs cannot metabolize like people can.
+Those are the two chemicals that dogs cannot metabolize as people can.
 These two by themselves are harmful to dogs but together they are double trouble.
-If a dog eats chocolate it can do irreversible damage to their heart, liver, and digestive tract.
+If a dog eats chocolate it can do irreversible damage to its heart, liver, and digestive tract.
 This can possibly ultimately lead to death.